 Impulse Heat Sealers will seal all LDPE, PP, and some laminated bags/pouches, but they will NOT work with cellophane bags, a steady state constant heat sealer is required to seal this type of material.

 3. How long is your heat sealer?

 It is important that the Heat Sealer you are using is the right length for the plastic bag that you are sealing.
 That is, don’t use a 400mm heat sealer to seal a 100mm bag.
-Impulse heat sealers heat up upon pressing the arm down and the generated heat from the action is used to seal the bag.
+Impulse heat sealers heat up upon pressing the arm down and the generated heat from the action is used to heat and seal the bag.
 If a large area of heat is left unused, this will keep accumulating in the Teflon without dissipating.
 Eventually, the PTFE and element will burn out very quickly as the heat is not being released.

 4. If you are using a bag which is a good deal narrower than the width of the sealer…

-than the unused Teflon and element wire could be covered with a scrap of polyethene or aluminium foil to soak up the heat to stop the element wire, PTFE, and silicon from overheating and burning out.
+then the unused Teflon and element wire could be covered with a scrap of polyethene or aluminium foil to soak up the heat to stop the element wire, PTFE, and silicon from overheating and burning out.

 5. How are you using the timer?